 Official TOEFL or IELTS Test Scores

 Applicants whose native language is not English must provide evidence of English proficiency by submitting official TOEFL or IELTS test results.
-(Please note that applicants from India and the Philippines are considered non-native English speakers and are required to take the TOEFL.)
-Emerson College's school code for the TOEFL is 3367; no department code is needed.
+The Emerson College school code for the TOEFL is 3367; no department code is needed.
 For more information about these tests, you can visit TOEFL or IELTS.

 TOEFL and/or IELTS is not required of students:

 - Who have a bachelor's or master's degree from an institution where the language of instruction was English or the institution is in a country where English is the native language (the United States and territories, Great Britain and territories, Australia, New Zealand, and Canada)